8 Ways to Measure Retail Performance and Productivity

 Category's Total Net Sales ÷ Store's Total Net Sales = Category's % of Total Store Sales

 Cash is king in retail and the biggest drain on your cash is your inventory.
 Selling big-ticket items is a potential way to generate profits but only when consumers by the products.
-Otherwise, they can be costly investments for the retailer.
+Unsold inventory is a costly investment for the retailer.
 Measuring your turnover is one way to know if you are overstocked or even under-stocked on an item.

 Sales (at retail value) ÷ Average Inventory Value (at retail value)

-Known as Gross Margin Return on Investment, this calculation has become popular because it combines a couple of metrics into one and gives a more accurate picture of profitability compared to inventory turnover.
+Gross Margin Return on Investment (GMROI) is a popular measurement because it combines a couple of metrics into one and gives a more accurate picture of profitability compared to inventory turnover.

 Gross Margin (dollars) ÷ Average Inventory (at cost)

 Also known as the sales-per-customer, the sales-per-transaction number tells a retailer the average amount of a transaction in dollars.
 A store dependent on its salespeople to make a sale will use this formula in measuring the productivity of staff.

 Gross Sales ÷ Number of Transactions = Sales per Transaction